1.1 Making Good Financial Decisions about an Organization

 - Define “financial accounting.”

-- Understand the connection between financial accounting and the communication of information about an organization.
+- Understand the connection between financial accounting and the communication of information.

-- Explain the importance of gaining an understanding of financial accounting.
+- Explain the importance of learning to understand financial accounting.

 - List decisions that an individual might make about an organization.